István Burchard-Bélaváry: Biography

 He moved with his family to Pozsony in 1904.
 He led his own school of painting and was elected director of the Association of Fine Arts of Pozsony then director of the Salon of Pozsony in 1911.
-It organizes various exhibitions, including one in London in 1907.
+It organized various exhibitions, including one in London in 1907.
 He moved to Budapest in 1918.
-He is active in Budapest and Debrecen.
+He was active in Budapest and Debrecen.

-He is the son of Gustave Burchard-Bélavary of Bélavar and Szikava (1829 Eperjes - 1903 Budapest), officer, professor of economics and commercial law, writer and painter, and Louise von Bukowski Stolzenburg († 1913).
-He married Enrica Coppini (1872-1960), painter.
+He married Enrica Coppini (1872–1960), who was a painter.
+He died in Pestszentlőrinc, Budapest.